 When you ask for letters of reference, common courtesy dictates that you thank your recommenders after they have submitted their letter, and that you keep them apprised of the status of your application.

-Adapted, with the permission of Jim Hohenbary, from "Becoming a Strong Candidate for Scholarships."
+Adapted, in part, from Jim Hohenbary's "Becoming a Strong Candidate for Scholarships."

 Office of Fellowships and Grants